-Let’s talk all about long grain white rice shall we?
+Let’s talk all about how to cook long grain white rice shall we?
 What is the best way to cook it, should you rinse it, and what are the nutritional facts.
 We will even share how long does rice take to cook on the stove, slow cooker, microwave and pressure cooker so you can explore it all so you can enjoy this grain with dinner more often.

 Looking for tips and information about long grain white rice?
 It’s important to know the difference between using this or brown rice in recipes.
 Many people think that it doesn’t matter but that’s just not the truth. (affiliate links present, originally published 3/21)

 Part of cooking rice correctly is the balance of liquid to dry grains!
 If you’re ready to learn how to make perfect rice, read on for these great tips.

 Long Grain White Rice Instant Pot

 One of the easiest ways to cook up rice is to use the rice cooker setting on your Instant Pot.
 Seriously, if you haven’t made Instant Pot white rice or Jasmine rice in Instant Pot yet you must right now!

 - I don’t always rinse my rice, rather I add it into the pot and swish it around to remove the outside dusting.
 Same goes with our Instant Pot brown rice.

 How to Make Long Grain Rice

 I like to use Jasmine rice.
 I prefer to add 2 3/4 cups water to 2 cups rice.
 The exact amount depends slightly on your altitude.
 A bit more than shared in how to cook couscous, you need a decent amount of liquid to get it nice and tender.

 - If you find it to be a bit too dry, add 1/4 c water to yours next time.
 Just remember that unlike a rice maker, you need more than a 1:1 water to rice ratio.